×

 • Chinese is spoken as a national language in: China, Taiwan.

 You will also get to know the continents where Armenian and Chinese speaking countries lie.
-Based on the number of people that speak these languages, the position of Armenian language is not available and position of Chinese language is 1.
+Based on the number of people that speak these languages, the position of Armenian language is 14 and position of Chinese language is 1.
 Find all the information about these languages on Armenian and Chinese.

 Armenian and Chinese Language History